Nightwish2710/APCS-thesis-template/README.md

      <img src="images/mathequation-3.PNG" width="160px">

 **THE END.** <br>
-*(I only remmeber this many so I will update if I remember something else)*
+*(We only remmeber this many so we will update if we recall something else)*